Gets the primary clipboard of the widget.

 .

-Sets the visibility state of @widget.
+Sets the visibility state of widget.

-Note that setting this to true
+Note that setting this to true doesn’t mean the widget is

 actually viewable, see Gtk::Widget#visible